ACT party ratifies Don Brash leadership

 He says he had a constructive discussion with the board on Saturday and they came to a good understanding and a common view of where the party has to go.

 ACT president Chris Simmons had been critical of Dr Brash, but says the board fully supports the new leader.
 He says Dr Brash will bring new energy to the party ahead of the November election.

 The position of deputy leader John Boscawen was not on Saturday's agenda but will be discussed over the next few days.

-Next story in Political: Hone Harawira to trigger by-election
+Next story in Politics: Hone Harawira to trigger by-election